monch1962/kube-local-env/README.md

 podman and kind can be updated by running `brew upgrade && brew cleanup` on a Mac

 VS Code will alert you when a new version is available, and can then be upgraded inside VS Code itself.

+### How can I set up a private Docker registry inside my Kubernetes local environment?

+Depending on your workflow and use case, it can be handy to be able to push and pull Docker images to a private registry that you control.
+This allows you to build and test CI workflows, without potentially corrupting a shared Docker registry that others rely on.

+Follow the instructions at https://www.linuxtechi.com/setup-private-docker-registry-kubernetes/ to setup your own private Docker registry running inside your local Kubernetes cluster